rikukissa/typescript-koa-graphql-example/README.md

-# Typescript - Koa - GraphQL example project 🍞
+# 💁‍♂️ Typescript - Koa - GraphQL example project  🎉

 Quick bare minimum setup for new GraphQL API projects with a bare minimum README file.
-It's so minimalistic that eating bread with butter seems excessive afterwards.
+It's so minimalistic that eating bread with butter seems excessive afterwards 🍞.

 ### What it includes